TurboWarp/docs/README.md

 ## Writing content

-If you found a typo, have a suggestion, the easiest way to get it fixed is to post about it on this Scratch profile and it will get fixed quickly: https://scratch.mit.edu/users/GarboMuffin/#comments
+If you found a typo or have a suggestion to improve the pages, the easiest way to get it resolved is to post about it on the Scratch profile https://scratch.mit.edu/users/GarboMuffin/#comments or in GitHub issues https://github.com/TurboWarp/docs/issues/new.
+Minor fixes get resolved very quickly usually.

-Alternatively, you can submit a pull request containing a fix.
+Alternatively, you can submit a pull request yourself containing a fix.
 The easiest way to edit a page is:

 1. Open the website, https://docs.turbowarp.org/
 2. Find the page you want to edit